1234Christina/readers-site/README.md

 My website highlights the best book shops in Cork city on the Explore page and supplies reading music for users to enjoy on the Tune In page.
 It also provides useful information about kid’s resources.
 Users can chose to sign up to a newsletter for future updates.
+My site is primarily aimed at readers, especially those with children, tohelp them find bookshops with plenty of resources.

 # User stories
 ### As a reader:
 I can browse through the site and find out about what the bookshops have to offer.
 I can listen to effective reading music within the site.

 ### As a reader with kids: